 Application : Not applicable - Step Up 5.4 adopted

-Fundamentian an

 Explanation on :

 application of the

 practice

 Explanation for :

 departure

--

 Large companies are re quir ed to complete the columns below.
 Non-large companies are encouraged

-to complete the column •
+to complete the colum ns be elow.

-Measure :
+Measure

+wiedsure •

 Timeframe :